 The estimated annual cost for books and supplies is $800.

-The annual tuition and living expense budget to go to American University was $60,586 for the 2015/2016 academic year.
+The annual tuition and living expense budget to go to AU was $66,268 for the 2018/2019 academic year.
 The cost is the same for all students regardless of District Of Columbia residence status as there is no in-state discount.

 |Books and Supplies||$800|